clebert/node-plant-sensor/README.md

 - Designed from the ground up with TypeScript.
 - Supports reading the temperature, illuminance, moisture, and conductivity.
 - Supports reading the battery level and firmware version.
-- Tested with Node.js 14 on Raspberry Pi OS Lite.

 ## Usage example